1957: Mickey and Sylvia topped the Billboard R&B chart with their first and biggest hit, “Love Is Strange.”

 1964: The Beatles’ single “Can’t Buy Me Love” backed with “You Can’t Do That” was released in the US, where it set a new record for advance sales of 2.1 million copies.
 By the first week in April, the record became the band’s sixth US #1.

-1968: The posthumous release of Otis Redding’s single “Sittin’ On The Dock Of The Bay” started a four week run at #1 on the Billboard Hot 100.
+1968: The posthumous release of Otis Redding’s single “Sittin’ On The Dock Of The Bay” started four weeks at #1 on the Billboard Hot 100.

 1969: Fleetwood Mac, The Move, Amen Corner, Peter Sarstedt, The Tymes, Harmony Grass, and Geno Washington all appeared at the Pop World 69 festival at London’s Wembley Empire Pool in England.